 Long-term care is very expensive all around the country, but here in northern California, the costs are higher than the national averages.
 Genworth Financial does a very good job of keeping a finger on the pulse of assisted living costs in the United States.
 They post national figures, and they drill down to states and metropolitan areas within the states.

-We have an office in Campbell, which is near San Jose, and we also have an Aptos location right outside of Santa Cruz.
-According to the Genworth survey, the median cost for a one bedroom unit in an assisted living facility in the San Jose area was $57,900 in 2017.
-For a private room in a nursing home, the figure was nearly $149,000.
-In Santa Cruz, the assisted living community cost was right around $60,000, and the charge for a private room in a nursing home was $109,135.
+We have an office in Campbell, which is near San Jose.
+According to the Genworth survey, the annual median cost for a one bedroom unit in an assisted living facility in the San Jose area was $72,000 in 2021.
+For a private room in a nursing home, the figure was nearly $187,063.
+In Santa Cruz, the assisted living community cost was right around $66,600, and the charge for a private room in a nursing home was $144,175.
 If you imagine a scenario where you live for a number of years in an assisted living community and move into a nursing home after that, the combined expenses could be financially devastating.

 Fortunately, there is a solution in the form of Medi-Cal.
 This program will pay for long-term care if you can obtain eligibility.
 As you are probably aware, Medi-Cal is intended for people with very limited financial resources.
-There is a $2,000 ceiling on assets, but everything that you own is not counted.
+As of July 2022, there is a $130,000 ceiling on assets, but everything that you own is not counted.
 Plus, there are certain protections for a healthy spouse that is still living at home when his or her spouse is applying for Medi-Cal coverage to pay for long-term care.

 To obtain eligibility, many people will divest themselves of assets to stay under this modest limit.
 However, these divestitures must be completed at least 30 months before the application for Medi-Cal coverage is submitted.

 If you would like to learn more about nursing home asset protection, you can click this link to request a consultation, and you can also reach us by phone at 408-356-9200 or 831-476-2400.